Analyzing NGSQ articles with MGP Principles Study Group – Evening Sessions

 - the discussion questions at least two weeks prior to the online meeting

 - a private Facebook Group for mid-month discussion.
 This Facebook group will be limited to study group participants only, no outside noise!

 Your commitment is to come prepared to discuss the questions (or simply show up and listen).
 I believe the benefit you will get out of a class is equal to the effort you put into it.

 Please Note: You must have access to these articles either by being a member of NGS or from your local library.
 You will also need to have a copy of Mastering Genealogical Proof.
 Due to copyright, I cannot provide copies to you.

-We will meet on Tuesday evenings (usually the first one of the month) at 7 pm Central (so make your time zone conversion).
+We will meet on Tuesday evenings at 7 pm Central (so make your time zone conversion).
 The current schedule will be as follows:

 This is meant to be an INTERMEDIATE discussion group, not a beginner or advanced.
 If you aren’t sure if you fall into that category here are some possibly helpful descriptors to help you decide (all or none could apply but this is the type of group I’m aiming for):